christiangemesi/rfobaden-incident-manager/README.md

 ```

 If you use an IDE, you most likely also want to install the frontend dependencies locally.
-Do do that, you will have to install node.js and run the following command:
+To do that, you will have to install node.js and run the following command:
 ```shell
 cd frontend && npm install --lockfile-only
 ```